 The demand for moving companies has risen steadily in the last 5 years.
 This year, the moving industry is expected to net a whopping $18 billion in revenue, with nearly 16,800 moving businesses competing for space in the U.S. alone.

-With thousands of movers in your state, how do you market your business to get found first?
+With thousands of movers in your state, how do you focus you moving company marketing to get found first?

 Word-of-mouth marketing and referrals are great.
 But these days, most consumers research potential moving companies online before they reach out.
 If your company isn’t near the top of their search results, you’re missing out on a lot of potential customers.
 That’s where search engine optimization (SEO) can help.

-Here are 7 ways you can improve your moving business’ SEO.
+Here are 7 ways you can improve your moving company’s SEO

 1. Secure a website.